Thinking of solo travel but not sure where to start? START HERE!

 A handmade item crafted from a classic Malaysian fabric such as batik, a great reminder of your Malaysia travel adventure.
 You’ll find some great buys in Central Market.
 If you’d like to spend more, the handmade woven bags available at Kaleidoscope in Publika Mall, Mont Kiara are fabulous.

-If you're a zero waste traveler, female entrepreneurs are rocking the sustainable lifestyle market in KL.
-If you need to refill your essentials, check out the UN award-winning The Hive.
-There are branches in Ampang and Bangsar.
+If you’re a zero waste traveler, female entrepreneurs are rocking the sustainable lifestyle market in KL.
+If you need to refill your essentials, check out the UN award-winning The Hive in Bangsar.

 Here are some of the best hotels in Kuala Lumpur for every budget: